atc-net/atc/docs/CodeDoc/Atc/IndexExtended.md

      - GetNameWithoutGenericType(this Type type, bool useFullName = False)
      - GetPrivateDeclaredOnlyMethod(this Type type, string name)
      - GetPrivateDeclaredOnlyMethods(this Type type)
+     - GetPrivateDeclaredOnlyProperties(this Type type)
+     - GetPrivateDeclaredOnlyProperty(this Type type, string name)
      - GetPublicDeclaredOnlyMethods(this Type type)
+     - GetPublicDeclaredOnlyProperties(this Type type)
+     - GetPublicDeclaredOnlyPropertyValue(this Type type, string name)
+     - GetPublicProperties(this Type type)
      - HasValidationAttributes(this Type type)
      - IsDelegate(this Type type)
      - IsInheritedFrom(this Type type, Type inheritType)